particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Machine learning support 2024-04-22

+[Machine learning](/getting-started/machine-learning/machine-learning/) models created with Edge Impulse can now be used on the Boron, B-SoM, and M-SoM in addition to the P2/Photon 2.

 ### B524 Japan certification 2024-04-22

 Added [Japan certification documents](/hardware/certification/certification-documents/#japan-b524-b-series-som) for the B524.